Paul George Konody: Response to Futurism and evaluation of the Isleworth Mona Lisa

 Konody was not so well-disposed towards certain artistic trends of his own time, joining other critics in dismissing Post-Impressionism and Futurism, describing some works of Cubism as "unintelligible", and referring to a 1912 showing of Futurist works as a "nightmare exhibition".
 He similarly objected to a growing trend inspired by Post-impressionism of decorating children's nursery rooms with colorful designs, which he suggested would "delight the infant who can scribble on the wall in perfect harmony with the design", but which adults would find distracting, and eventually boring.
 In 1914, Konody was one of a handful of critics who received "BLESSes" from the Vorticist literary magazine, Blast, asserted to be for supporting the magazine and other recent developments in art.
 The honor was ironic, given that Konody, along with J. C. Squire, were noted to have been more hostile than favorable to Blast, with Konody describing it as "a strange mixture of seriousness and facetiousness, common sense and absurdity".
-Konody was, however, impressed with the Futurist wartime painting, The First Searchlights at Charing Cross by Christopher R. W. Nevinson.
+Konody was, however, impressed with the Futurist wartime painting, The First Searchlights at Charing Cross by C. R. W. Nevinson.

 Towards the beginning of 1914, Konody examined the recently rediscovered Isleworth Mona Lisa, and concluded that, unlike Bode's bust of Flora, it was in fact by Leonardo da Vinci.
 The painting had been proposed by its owner, art collector Hugh Blaker, to have been painted by Leonardo, perhaps prior to the painting of the Mona Lisa in the Louvre.
 Konody wrote that the reception of the painting had been marred by "some press agent who sent out the news broadcast, with wrong statements, misquotations, and other blunders galore", but nonetheless found that "though not altogether from the hand of Leonardo da Vinci himself, it emanates most certainly from his studio and was very largely worked up by the master himself".
 Konody further stated of the painting that "[t]he hands, with their careful and somewhat hard drawing and terra cotta coloring, suggest at once the name of Leonardo's pupil, Marco d' Oggionno; whereas the inimitably soft and lovely painting of the head and bust, the exquisite subtlety of the expression, the golden glow of the general coloring, can be due only to Leonardo".
 Konody found the painting to have features "far more pleasing and beautiful than in the Louvre version".
 Blaker's father in law, John R. Eyre, wrote in a monograph defending the authenticity of the Isleworth Mona Lisa, "when this opinion was endorsed by an art critic of Mr. P. G. Konody's standing, I felt convinced there was at least good ground for investigation".